Samk1710/altnode/README.md

 # AITnode: Decentralized AI Agent Marketplace

-AITnode is a next-generation AI and Web3 platform that enables users to build, own, and monetize AI agents as NFTs on the Flow blockchain.
+AITnode is a next-generation AI and Web3 platform that enables users to build, own, and monetize AI agents as NFTs on the Arbitrum blockchain.
 This README provides an in-depth look at the architecture, tech stack, and implementation details.

 ---